 b.
 In Advanced options, select Command Prompt to open the command window.

 c.
-Type the command format
+Type the command format: format the selected disk drive.

 Note: Formatting the device will wipe out all data saved in it.